briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

-    2. _(2)_ Except when overtaking and passing on the right is permitted, the operator of an overtaken vehicle shall give way to the right in favor of the overtaking vehicle at the latter’s audible signal, and the operator shall not increase the speed of the operator’s vehicle until completely passed by the overtaking vehicle.
+    2. _(2)_ Except when overtaking and passing on the right is permitted, the operator of an overtaken vehicle shall give way to the right in favor of the overtaking vehicle at the latter's audible signal, and the operator shall not increase the speed of the operator's vehicle until completely passed by the overtaking vehicle.

     3. _(3)_ The operator of a vehicle overtaking and passing another vehicle